opendocsg/slw-judgments-backfill/2017_SGHC_318/report.md

 _Conflict of Laws_ – _Choice of Law_ – _Effect of Illegality of Related Contract_

 [LawNet Editorial Note: The appeal in Civil Appeal No 96 of 2017 was dismissed by the Court of Appeal on 16 August 2018.
-See [2018] SGCA 60.]
+See <span class="citation">[2018] SGCA 60</span>.]

 15 December 2017